google/xarray-beam/README.md

 For more about our approach and how to get started, **[read the documentation](https://xarray-beam.readthedocs.io/)**!

+**Warning: Xarray-Beam is a sharp tool 🔪**

-**🚨 Warning: Xarray-Beam is new and unpolished 🚨**
+Xarray-Beam is relatively new, and focused on expert users:

-Expect sharp edges 🔪 and performance cliffs 🧗, particularly related to the management of lazy data with Dask and reading/writing data with Zarr.
-We have used it to efficiently process ~25 TB datasets.
-We _expect_ it to scale to PB size datasets, but that's easier said than done.
-We welcome feedback and contributions from early adopters, and hope to have it ready for wider audience soon.
+-   We use it extensively at Google for processing large-scale weather datasets, but there is not yet a vibrant external community.
+-   It provides low-level abstractions that facilitate writing very large scale data pipelines (e.g., 100+ TB), but by design it requires explicitly thinking about how every operation is parallelized.

 ## Installation

-Xarray-Beam requires recent versions of immutabledict, xarray, dask, rechunker and zarr, and the *latest* release of Apache Beam (2.31.0 or later).
+Xarray-Beam requires recent versions of immutabledict, Xarray, Dask, Rechunker, Zarr, and Apache Beam.
 For best performance when writing Zarr files, use Xarray 0.19.0 or later.

 ## Disclaimer